visalsrimanga/Mini-Game-Web-App/README.md

 # Mini Game Web App with JS

-This web application is developed using JS (JavaScript), CSS with SCSS, HTML.
+This mini-game web application is developed using JS (JavaScript), CSS with SCSS, HTML.
+(Without using any frameworks).
+Here, used display repaint function (requestAnimationFrame() in JS) to browser calls to update an animation before the next repaint and key event handlers for movements.
+The character in the game can move both left and right sides and can jump.
+(This application only works for desktops)

 ### Languages & Tools
 * JavaScript (JS)